zooniverse/Ubret/README.md

 * `galaxy_zoo` with Table, Histogram, Scatterplot, Spectra, SubjectViewer, Map, and Statistics
 * `navigator` with Histogram and Scatterplot
 * `spacewarp` with SpacewarpViewer
+* `serengeti` with Table, Histogram, SubjectViewer, ImageGallery, Map, and Statistics

 ## API Documentation